knightazura/ghost-sdk/Roadmap.md

 ## GitHub Backlogs

 We now have just two Milestones on GitHub:
+- [Current Backlog](https://github.com/TryGhost/Ghost/issues?milestone=22) - contains high priority issues which we really want to ship in the next release
-- [0.5x Backlog](https://github.com/TryGhost/Ghost/issues?milestone=21) - contains issues which are ready to be worked on
+- [Next Backlog](https://github.com/TryGhost/Ghost/issues?milestone=21) - contains issues which are ready to be worked on
 - [Future Backlog](https://github.com/TryGhost/Ghost/issues?milestone=6) - contains issues which aren't ready to be worked on yet

 The idea is that any issue in the 0.5.x backlog can be picked up and worked on.
 If the PR gets merged, the code goes out in the next release.
 We ask developers to use the [roadmap](https://trello.com/b/EceUgtCL/ghost-roadmap) as a guide to which features are most important for the next release, but this only covers features, not technical improvements or bug fixes.